Website icon Xpert.Digital

 📈 Growth of the ICT industry in 2024

-“Most companies in the Bitkom industry present themselves as crisis-proof.
-Even under difficult economic conditions, characterized by geopolitical crises and budget cuts, sales and employment are increasing,” said Dr. Ralf Wintergerst, President of Bitkom.
-This resilience to crises is also reflected in the development of the labor market: according to Bitkom, a further 36,000 jobs are expected to be created in the ICT industry in 2024, which would increase the number of employees to a total of 1.368 million.
-28,000 new jobs were created last year, which underlines the importance of the ICT industry as a job driver.
+“Most companies in the Bitkom sector are proving resilient to crises.
+Even under difficult economic conditions, characterized by geopolitical crises and budget cuts, revenues and employment are increasing,” said Dr. Ralf Wintergerst, President of Bitkom.
+This resilience is also reflected in the development of the labor market: According to Bitkom, another 36,000 jobs are expected to be created in the ICT sector in 2024, bringing the total number of employees to 1.368 million.
+Last year alone, 28,000 new jobs were created, underscoring the importance of the ICT sector as a job engine.

 💼 Investments and business climate in the digital economy

 Another sign of the strength of the digital economy is the positive development of the business climate.
-While the ifo index for the overall economy recently slipped into the red, the Bitkom-ifo digital index rose against the trend.
-This positive outlook is also reflected in companies' investment plans: around 22 percent of ICT companies plan to increase their investments in 2024, while 61 percent intend to keep their spending at a constant level.
+While the ifo index for the overall economy recently slipped into negative territory, the Bitkom-ifo Digital Index bucked the trend and rose.
+This positive outlook is also reflected in companies' investment plans: Around 22 percent of ICT companies plan to increase their investments in 2024, while 61 percent intend to keep their spending at a constant level.

-Companies invest particularly heavily in software and research and development.
-The industry's enthusiasm for innovation and optimism are a key to future success.
-Wintergerst emphasizes: “The Bitkom industry is starting the new year with confidence.
-With its solutions, it brings increases in efficiency and productivity for companies and creates a positive atmosphere.”
+Companies are investing particularly heavily in software and in research and development.
+The industry's innovative spirit and optimism are key to future success.
+Wintergerst emphasizes: "The Bitkom sector is entering the new year with confidence.
+Its solutions bring efficiency and productivity gains to companies and create a positive atmosphere."

 💻 Information technology as a growth driver